gdt050579/content_scan/README.md

 }
 ```

 Slots are recycled through a free list, and every handle carries a monotonically increasing uid, so a stale handle whose slot has already been reused resolves to `None` instead of silently aliasing another session's data.
-The `Entry` announced by `advance` lives on the extractor itself — reuse it with `Entry::update` so the path `String` is not reallocated for every child.
+The `Entry` announced by `advance` lives on the extractor itself — overwrite `entry.path` with `set_from_str` / `set_from_os` so the path is not reallocated for every child.

 ```rust
 struct ExtractData { pos: u64, start: u64, len: u64 }